robertg55/r6-stats/README.md

 #### 1. Log Parsing with Optional Sorting

 The solution processes logs from `r6-matches-YYYYMMDD.log` files.
 It extracts key match data, such as player IDs, operator IDs, match IDs, and kills, validating the structure of each log file.
-Logs should be sorted via the --sort param if they aren't already grouped by matches.
+Logs should be sorted via the --sort param if they aren't already sorted by matches.

-#### 2. Batch Processing
+#### 2. Multiprocess Batch Processing

-Logs are processed in batches, each containing a fixed number of log entries.
-This optimizes memory usage and ensures the data is processed efficiently.
+Logs are processed in batches, assigned to separate processes for parallel processing.
 The batch doesn't cut in the middle of a match to properly compute averages by match.

 #### 3. Top 100 Operators Calculation